Areas of Focus / Economic Resiliency

 Coalition on Economic Resiliency

-The Coalition on Economic Resiliency was created in September 2019 by the Social Change Institute at Community Health Councils.
+The Coalition on Economic Resiliency was created in September 2019 by the Social Change Institute at Rising Communities.
 In our first convening, we invited 100 leaders from Los Angeles to dialogue on ten different topics:

 - Mutuality